hiteshmishra708/assignment/README.md

 ## Angular 6 / Django Rest Framework

-CRUD application based on Angular.Js and Django Rest Framework.
+CRUD application based on Angular 6 and Django Rest Framework.

 ## What this repo contains